Equality, Diversity & Inclusion Policy and Procedure

-To ensure that this policy and procedure is operating effectively, and to identify groups that may be underrepresented or disadvantaged, the Club monitors applicants’, employees and associated members of the Clubs age, disability, gender reassignment, marriage or civil partnership, pregnancy and maternity, race, religion or belief, sex and sexual orientation.
+To ensure that this policy is operating effectively, and to identify groups that may be underrepresented or disadvantaged, the Club monitors applicants’, fans, suppliers, visitors, employees and associated members of the Clubs age, disability, gender reassignment, marriage or civil partnership, pregnancy and maternity, race, religion or belief, sex and sexual orientation.
 Provision of this information is voluntary, and it will not affect an induvial.
 All data is held in accordance with the Data Protection Policy and Procedure.

 Outreach Activities - Monitoring

-As part of the Club’s social responsibility we positively promote staff to engage with the community and participate in outreach activities.
+As part of the Club’s social responsibility, we positively promote engagement with the community and participate in outreach activities.
 We therefore actively monitor participation and diversity of activities to identify groups that may be underrepresented or disadvantaged.